Mucuna gigantea

 Mucuna gigantea, commonly known as burny bean, burney bean, velvet bean or sea bean is a species of liana from the legume family Fabaceae.
 Its natural range roughly follows the perimeter of the Indian Ocean and includes Africa, India, Malesia, New Guinea and northern Australia.
-Many parts of the plant - in particular the new growth, flowers and fruit - are covered in fine irritant hairs.
+Many parts of the plant—in particular the new growth, flowers and fruit—are covered in fine irritant hairs.

 Description

 Mucuna gigantea is a large woody twining climber with a stem diameter of up to 10 cm.
 It usually grows to about 30 m in length, although it may reach up to 80 m.
 New growth is covered in orange-brown hairs, while mature parts of the stem are glabrous with dark, raised lenticels, and the stem may be irregularly shaped.
 The trifoliate leaves are arranged alternately on the stems, attached to the twigs by petioles up to 15 cm long, and the petiole base is swollen into a pulvinus.
-The central leaflet is elliptic to ovate while the two lateral leaflets are oblique (asymetric), and they measure up to 15 cm long by 8 cm wide.
-All leaflets have rounded bases and acuminate to apiculate tips, with 4-6 pairs of lateral veins either side of the midrib.
+The central leaflet is elliptic to ovate while the two lateral leaflets are oblique (asymmetric), and they measure up to 15 cm long by 8 cm wide.
+All leaflets have rounded bases and acuminate to apiculate tips, with 4–6 pairs of lateral veins either side of the midrib.

 The inflorescence is produced in the leaf axils, and is a pendulous, umbel-like cluster on a long branched peduncle measuring between 8 and 25 cm long.
 The individual flowers are held on short lateral stalks.
 Each flower has a cup-shaped calyx with two lips, clad in fine greyish hairs.
 The corolla lobes are white, pale-green or pale lilac; the standard is up to 3.5 cm long, and the wings and keel slightly longer.
 Most parts of the inflorescence are clothed in fine pale hairs.

 The dark brown fruit are oblong pods, covered in brown or golden irritant hairs and measuring up to 15 cm long, 5 cm wide and 2 cm thick.
 They are almost rectangular in cross-section with short wings about 5 mm wide at each corner.
 They usually contain 1 to 4 dark brown or black seeds which are disc-like but not regularly rounded, measuring about 25–30 mm diameter by about 6–10 mm thick.
 A very obvious hilum extends about three-quarters of the way around the perimeter of the seed.
 The seeds can be dispersed for long distances by sea currents, giving it a near pan-tropical distribution.

 Germination in this species is hypogeal, the cotyledons remaining below the soil surface.
 The first true leaves are scale-like, and growth is very rapid, a height of a metre or more occurring in three weeks.
 The tissues are easily damaged, even the flowers turning black when injured.